 Betirri has been commissioned to work on projects with Reebok-Brazil, Major League Soccer, and the NFL.
 His work has been in numerous newspapers and magazines publications such as ESPN, Yahoo Deportes, Fox Sports Italia, What’s On magazine in Dubai and Hedge magazine from England.

 Bettiri’s aspiration is to continue to unite the undying passion for futbol with the eternal beauty of art, and through his work, he hopes to one day become a part of art history.

-With the futbol series, I bring to life the significance and inherent beauty of futbol.
-Just like with millions of people throughout every nation in the world, futbol has always been an integral part of my life.
-More than the joy of playing futbol and it being part of my heritage, I paint futbol because I believe in it.
-I believe in its unrestrained beauty and potential, its long standing and revered tradition and its captivating power to unite and move the people of the world.
+With the futbol series, Betirri brings to life the significance and inherent beauty of futbol.
+Just like with millions of people throughout every nation in the world, futbol has always been an integral part of his life.
+More than the joy of playing futbol and it being part of my heritage, He paints futbol because he believes in it.
+He believes in its unrestrained beauty and potential, its long standing and revered tradition and its captivating power to unite and move the people of the world.

 The absence of the players’ image, upon a distinctive backdrop, shifts our focus to the rich detail of the values, lighting and the perceived motion of the bodies juxtaposed in competition, and it allows the rivalry and traditions of this beautiful sport to live on as timeless.